-The acquisition process can move very quickly after the deal is solidified, and you don’t want your PR team left in the dust.
-Even before the details are ironed out, your PR team can begin devising an announcement strategy, drafting a press release outline, and identifying potential media targets — all things they’ll build upon once the details are finalized.
-If you wait too long to tell them, you run the risk of rushing both the strategy and outreach process.
-And there’s nothing worse than losing out on coverage because you just didn’t give the media enough time to care — or your PR team enough time to think about why reporters should care.
+The acquisition process can move quickly after the deal is solidified, and you don’t want your PR team left in the dust.
+Even before you have all the details, your PR team can begin devising an announcement strategy, drafting a press release outline, and identifying potential media targets — all things they’ll build upon once the details are finalized.
+If you wait too long to tell them, you risk rushing the strategy and outreach process.
+And there’s nothing worse than losing out on coverage because you didn’t give the media enough time to care — or your PR team enough time to think about why reporters should care.

-For example, our team was flagged of a potential acquisition at the end of May.
+For example, our team was flagged for a potential acquisition at the end of May.
 Immediately, we jumped on calls with the company executives to talk about the “why” behind the acquisition and gain some insight into what it meant for the market.
-Armed with this information, we prepared a press release outline and FAQ document and began discussing an announcement strategy.
+Armed with this information, we prepared a press release outline and FAQ document and discussed an announcement strategy.

-Nearly a month and a half later in July, we were ready for the big day.
-Because we had time to prepare a strategy, assets and talk-tracks, we could focus entirely on pitching the big news to the right reporters — with enough time for them to write a story.
+Nearly a month and a half later, we were ready for the big day in July.
+Because we had time to prepare a strategy, assets and talk tracks, we could focus entirely on pitching the big news to the right reporters — with enough time for them to write a story.
 It resulted in 20+ hits during announcement week on target industry and financial trade outlets, alongside a feature in the Wall Street Journal.

 Plan your SaaS PR strategy early

 When a company acquires another company, it’s something people should know about!
-As your acquisition approaches, keep your PR strategy in mind so you can ensure your big news gets to the right people with the right message.
+As your acquisition approaches, remember your PR strategy to ensure your big news gets to the right people with the right message.